My-Solar-Garden/hardware_/README.md

 # [My Solar Garden](https://solar-garden-fe.herokuapp.com/) - Hardware

 This is the hardware repo for the [My Solar Garden App](https://solar-garden-fe.herokuapp.com/).
-The My Solar Garden app allows users to track the health of their gardens through light, temperature, and moisture sensors connected to RaspberryPis.
-In this repo you will find all the necesary hardware and scripts to connect your own sensors to the My Solar Garden App.
+The My Solar Garden app allows users to track the health of their gardens through light, temperature, and humidity sensors connected to RaspberryPis.
+In this repo you will find all the necessary hardware and scripts to connect your own sensors to the My Solar Garden App.

 ## Table of Contents
 1. [Compatible Hardware](#hardware)